Chapter 17 - Line of Best Fit

 I held Carmine in my arms for the journey through madness to the dock at the train station.
 A slight rain began to enter the frame, causing subtle reflections off of every stationary object.
 A single untouched canoe sat awaiting our pilgrimage into what stood next.

-My legs trembled stepping into the foreign canoe as I balanced the weight of death in both arms.
+My legs trembled stepping into the foreign vessel as I balanced the weight of death in both arms.
 Carmine found use in these fragile seconds, removing matches held in a small tin at the base of the lantern affixed to the boat and striking into existence slow dances of new born flames.
 The glow painted the interior of our fresh casket with haunting shadows.
 I set Carmine down at the stern of the canoe, closest to the raised lantern.
 I knew the amber lighting wouldn’t reinvigorate her skin, but I had to try.
 Her eyes no longer glowed, their power given back to the gods that had created her.
 I sat motionless in the purgatory until Carmine snapped her fingers for my attention.
-I gave little notice to the chorus of noise around me as all that had been sucked into this moment carefully crafted by Carmine, now rambled with absurdities, beyond delirious from the moth mist in the air.
+I gave little notice to the chorus of noise around me as all that had been sucked into this moment carefully crafted, now rambled with absurdities, beyond delirious from the moth mist in the air.

 CARMINE: Shall we embark on a funeral?